github/docs/content/packages/working-with-a-github-packages-registry/working-with-the-docker-registry.md

 ## About Docker support

-When installing or publishing a Docker image, the Docker registry does not currently support foreign layers, such as Windows images.
+While installing or publishing a Docker image, the Docker registry does not currently support foreign layers, such as Windows images.

 ## Authenticating to {% data variables.product.prodname_registry %}